appdets/proder/README.md

     "exclude": [...common_excludes]
 }
 ```
+You can try console.log(common_excludes) to show that exactly inside the list

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.